-USTelecom is the nation's leading trade association representing broadband service providers and suppliers.
+USTelecom is the nation's leading trade association representing and promoting the interests of its members, broadband service providers and suppliers for the telecom industry.
 Our diverse member base ranges from large publicly traded communications corporations to small companies and cooperatives – all providing advanced communications services to markets both urban and rural.
 We serve as the go-to source for broadband news and industry events.

 Broadband technology is the primary foundation for modern communications, providing essential services that enable the nation’s economy, education, health care, government and daily life for all Americans.
 A robust broadband infrastructure is now available coast-to-coast, thanks ongoing investment to extend high-speed Internet services and applications.
 USTelecom strives to unite the broad base of members that provide U.S. consumers with these vital services in advocating for pro-investment policies.
 USTelecom provides professional development opportunities and online technical education in addition to keeping the public informed and updated on the state of the communications marketplace.
 Through meetings, weekly newsletters and strategic CEO memos, the association offers access to invaluable industry resources.